AkBKukU/MinecraftServerSuite/README.md

  - restart:
 	 - Stops the server if it's running, then starts it.
  - console:
 	 - Brings you to the server console using screen.
-Exit the console by pressing `ctrl+alt+d`
+Exit the console by pressing `ctrl+a+d`